 Qualifications – BA in Acting, Post Graduate Certificate in Therapeutic Play

 Stacey Cuthill Administrator

 Stacey initially volunteered with us in 2014 as an Administrator.
 In August 2017 she returned to us as an employee.
 She has experience in managing retail stores and teams as well as telephone and computer based roles.

 Stacey is responsible for reception and general administrative duties in the office.

-Qualifications: MSc In Applied Psychology for Children and Adolescents; M.A.
-Psychology (Honours); COSCA Certificate in Counselling Skills; Accredited Moonbeam Aromas Baby Massage Instructors Course
+Qualifications: MSc In Play Therapy, MSc In Applied Psychology for Children and Adolescents, M.A.
+Psychology (Honours), COSCA Certificate in Counselling Skills, Accredited Moonbeam Aromas Baby Massage Instructors Course